psyraxaus/Prosim2GSX/memory-bank/progress.md

      - 🔜 Extract door management logic from GsxController
      - 🔜 Add methods for controlling aircraft doors
      - 🔜 Add event-based communication for door state changes
-   - 🔜 Phase 3.6: Implement GSXLoadsheetManager
+   - ✅ Phase 3.6: Implement GSXLoadsheetManager
-     - 🔜 Create IGSXLoadsheetManager interface and implementation
+     - ✅ Created IGSXLoadsheetManager interface and implementation
-     - 🔜 Extract loadsheet management logic from GsxController
+     - ✅ Extracted loadsheet management logic from GsxController
-     - 🔜 Add methods for generating and sending loadsheets
+     - ✅ Added methods for generating and sending loadsheets
-     - 🔜 Add event-based communication for loadsheet generation
+     - ✅ Added event-based communication for loadsheet generation
+     - ✅ Updated GsxController to use the new service
+     - ✅ Modified ServiceController to initialize the service
    - 🔜 Phase 3.7: Refine GsxController
      - 🔜 Refactor GsxController to be a thin facade
      - 🔜 Delegate responsibilities to specialized services